LedgerHQ/xpub-scan/README.md

 * Privacy Friendly: master public keys are never sent over the Internet: only their derived addresses are
 * Derives specific addresses (by account+index) or all active ones
-* Search if a given address has been derived from a given master public key
+* Searches if a given address has been derived from a given master public key (perfect and partial match)
 * Supports legacy, SegWit, and Native Segwit
+* Automatically checks some categories of CSV files containing operations history

 ## Prerequisites